-“Funding can cover on ground works such as land type fencing, riparian fencing, off-stream water points, revegetation and weed management, including fire and fire management.
+“Funding can cover on ground works including land type fencing, riparian fencing, off-stream water points, revegetation and weed management, and fire and fire management.

 “Critically, these works must serve to protect and enhance land area nationally recognised as having high ecological significance.

-“Therefore, eligibility is dependent on having Matters of National Environmental Significance on or in close proximity to your property.
-Funding of up to 50% of the project cost can be negotiated for those who are eligible – we are encouraging land managers to contact us directly to find out.”
+“Therefore, eligibility is dependent on having Matters of National Environmental Significance on, or in close proximity, to your property.
+Funding of up to fifty percent of the project cost can be negotiated for those who are eligible and we are encouraging land managers to contact us directly with regards to this.”